Anthares101/the3musketeers-k8s-lab-hyperv/scenarios/README.md

 ## Pre-requisites

-Inside WSL, move to this directory and execute these commands to prepare your Ansible environment:
+Inside WSL, move to any scenario directory and execute these commands to prepare your Ansible environment:

 ```bash
 ansible-galaxy install -r requirements.yaml